TanGentleman/TanTan/README.md

 # Using the TanTan chatbot:
 1. Paste your secret openai key to mysecrets.py
-2. After completing the prerequisites above, and moving chat to your home directory:
+2. After completing the prerequisites above, and moving chat.py to your home directory:
     - `python -m -i chat`
     To see the manual of commands and descriptions:
     - `tan` or `tanman`